AFTV: 2020

 In July 2020, contributor Claude Callegari made a racial slur about South Korean Tottenham Hotspur player Heung-Min Son during a livestream, referring to him as a DVD.
 This has been considered a racial slur since at least 2005, referencing the large number of Asian people who sell DVDs around the East London area.
 After making a video on the platform alongside Lyle in which the issue was discussed but no apology was given, channel sponsor Harry's stated that they would no longer be working with AFTV.
 Following this, AFTV announced that Callegari would be removed from the channel "indefinitely".
 During the same livestream, contributor Troopz commented that “Harry Kane is white so he must be right”; despite this, no action was taken against Troopz.

-In August 2020, AFTV were criticised during a livestream of the 2020 FA Cup Final after some fans celebrated when Chelsea player Christian Pulisic was injured and had to be taken off.
+In August 2020, AFTV was criticised during a livestream of the 2020 FA Cup Final after some fans celebrated when Chelsea player Christian Pulisic was injured and had to be taken off.